 Law Society Representative

-Pam is a Malaysian-born barrister of Chinese descent who has been in New Zealand for over thirty years.
+Pam is a Malaysian-born barrister of Chinese descent who has lived in New Zealand for over forty years.
 She specialises in taxation but has wide legal experience.
 She has been Wellington District Law Society President and a Board member of the New Zealand Law Society.
-Pam enjoys astronomy and music and is Chair of the Wellington Bach Choir, which performs several concerts a year.
+Pam enjoys astronomy and music and has been Chair of the Wellington Bach Choir, which performs several concerts a year.
 “I feel really lucky to be at the cutting edge of philanthropy in New Zealand, ” she says.

 Federated Farmers Representative